Choosing life didn’t even feel like an option when I was depressed…

 I’m sharing this so that anyone else who is feeling this way may be able to see that it doesn’t have to stay this way forever.
 No two experiences are alike, but you can make your own decisions and you can take back the power over your emotions.
 If energy therapy isn’t for you, look for something that is.
 In my case, doctors and medications kept me stable while I found something that worked for me and who I am.

 Now, I live my life on my own terms.
 I have visited over 30 countries, many of them alone.
 Traveling solo is one way that I can focus on me and show myself that I am worth every ounce of energy I put into my life.
-I still don’t believe that suicide is selfish.
+I still don’t believe that suicide is selfish or wrong.
+Everyone is just doing the best they can do with what they have.
 I know what it is like to feel as if there is no other option.
-But the truth is, there are always options.
-We just may not see them from where we are standing.
+Sometimes the options exist, we just may not see them from where we are standing.

 Asking for help is important.